Ashurst to Forest Row and East Grinstead walk

 - The Vanguard Way runs for 105 km “from the suburbs to the sea”, from Croydon in south London to Newhaven in East Sussex.

 - Freshfield Hall was a memorial gift from the Freshfield family following the death of their young son in 1891.
 The original hall burnt down in 1895 and had to be rebuilt.

 - The Brambletye Hotel was frequented by Sir Arthur Conan Doyle and features in his Adventure of Black Peter: Sherlock Holmes and Dr Watson stay at this inn while investigating the murder of a retired sea captain.

 - Brambletye House was built in 1631 by Sir Henry Compton, lord of the manor.
 A later owner, Sir James Richards, was suspected of treason in 1684 and fled the country, leaving the house to decay.
 It features in the 1826 Horace Smith novel Brambletye House.

-- On the far side of the roundabout, Beeching Way was where the branch line continued through the cutting now used by the A22.
-An even more appropriate name suggested at the time was “Beeching Cut” and it seems a pity that this was rejected.
+- Beeching Way is where the branch line continued through the cutting now used by the A22.
+It seems a pity that the rather more appropriate name of “Beeching Cut” was rejected.

-- Sir Archibald McIndoe was a plastic surgeon whose innovative surgical techniques at the nearby Queen Victoria Hospital greatly improved the rehabilitation of wounded aircrew in World WarⅡ.
-The monument (depicting a seated airman being comforted by McIndoe) is by Martin Jennings, whose father had been one of McIndoe's patients.
+- The monument depicts a seated airman being comforted by Sir Archibald McIndoe, a plastic surgeon whose innovative surgical techniques at the nearby Queen Victoria Hospital greatly improved the rehabilitation of wounded aircrew in World War Ⅱ. The sculptor was Martin Jennings, whose father had been one of McIndoe's patients.